cphdat3sem2019spring/Week-10_SPA_with_React/README.md

 ## Wednesday - fetch, Promises and async-await
 #### Read
-- TBD :book: Read (again) the two links from yesterday, related to "lifting state up"
+- :book: Read (again) the two links from yesterday, related to "lifting state up"
 - [:book: fetch, with async, await (15 min.)](https://davidwalsh.name/async-await) about how to use fetch with the new JS construct async-await
 - [:book: Promises and Fetch Guidelines.
 Skim and bookmark (15 min.)](https://docs.google.com/document/d/1hF9P65v_AJKCjol_gFkm3oZ1eVTuOKc15V6pcb3iFa8/edit?usp=sharing) again